This short tutorial teaches the easiest way on How to Copy a Directory in Linux – more specifically using the command line.

 $ cp -R <source_folder_1> <source_folder_2> ... <source_folder_N> <destination_folder/>

-Obviously, the same tutorial can be used in any Unix based shell; it could be on your Linux based machine, MacOS, or even Microsoft Windows.
+The same tutorial can be used in any Unix-based shell; it could be on your Linux-based machine, MacOS, or even Microsoft Windows.

-In case you want to learn this and other Unix command, please check this video class
+If you want to learn this and other Unix commands, please check this video class.